KShebek/cbe504/main.typ

 === Thermochemistry from Partition Functions <thermochemistry-from-partition-functions>

+_This section was not covered in class but is included for additional context._

 It should be noted that statistical mechanics allows us to determine thermodynamic properties like the internal energy $U$, enthalpy $H$, entropy $S$, and Gibbs free energy $G$  of the translational, rotational, vibrational, and electronic partition functions can also be used in terms of the partition function.
 For the interested reader, we refer you to external sources on the subject matter.
 #footnote[Refer to "Section 10.3: Ensemble Properties and Basic Statistical Mechanics" in _Essentials of Computational Chemistry: Theories and Models_ (2#super[nd] ed.) by C.J.
 Cramer.]